 We’re updating Opera Developer to 22.0.1471.5.
 Inside you can find few bugfixes.

-This update includes new Chromium intake only.
 We’re really happy with all the feedback we get from you.
 So go ahead and join the discussion by replying to this post.
-Good luck with testing Opera Next!Read more
+Good luck with testing Opera Developer!Read more

 Though I have been a long time in Opera, this is my first blog post for the Desktop team.
 I normally blog over at the security blog, but since this Opera update is purely about deep security layers, I figure it is time to try something newRead more